Bijele stijene – impressive rocky towers in wild mountains

 The mountain magic

 This shaded place bore witness to the harshness of the wind and cold In the form of thick layers of frost of extraordinary shapes.
-It is quieter down in the abyss, where old, but still strong firs use from the depths.
-Their tops are trimmed according to the direction of the wind, and beneath them is a cemetery of old trees with their dry and dead stumps peeping through the now Crossing to the other side brings an utters different atmosphere.
+It is quieter in the abyss, where old but still first solid use from the depths.
+Their tops are trimmed according to the direction of the wind, and beneath them is a cemetery of old trees with their dry and dead stumps peeping through the snow.
+Crossing to the other side brings an utterly different atmosphere.
 We carve out through a narrow passage into a vast space basking in light that offered pleasant warmth despite several little grey clouds in the sky.
-The image was a primeval one, with intact, virgin snow, without any sign of human existence, the soft lines of the treetops and tips of the branches cloaked in white.
+The image was a primaeval one, with intact, virgin snow, without any sign of human existence, the soft lines of the treetops and tips of the branches cloaked in white.

 gorski kotar, bijele stijene, samarske stijene, hiking, rocks, limestone, forest,